andreacastellanos/andreacastellanos.github.io/_posts/2019-10-02-Maze Generator and Solver.md

 permalink: projects/maze-generator-and-solver
 ---

-Below is a gif of a maze being generated
+Below is a gif of a maze being generated.

 ![Generating a maze](/assets/images/projects/maze generator and solver/gen-maze.gif)

 Below is a gif of that maze being solved.
-In this case, all locations were explored before the destination was reached, which is rare.

 ![Solving the maze](/assets/images/projects/maze generator and solver/solve-maze.gif)